IDinsight/nano-gis-sampling/README.md

-# Nano Survey Sampling With Geographic Segmentation
+# Nano Survey Sampling with Geographic Segmentation

 [Nate: Add an introductory paragraph here of context and motivation behind the repo.
 This can be pulled from the blog post.
 Then for the last line link the blog post]